 In this model (ignoring R), the value (ESR/(2*ESL)) is the damping constant of the equivalent circuit, assuming the load connected to the ends of the circuit is 0 Ohms.
-This determines how fast the circuit can respond to a change in the input voltage under full charge/discharge.
-You should check the data sheets for your capacitor so that you can calculate the damping constant.
+This is the minimum amount of time required for the circuit to respond to a change in the input voltage under full charge/discharge.
+Datasheets for capacitors do not list damping constants, instead they will just show an impedance spectrum graph as shown below.
+If you like, you can use the ESL and ESR values in your datasheets to calculate the damping constant.

-Note that the above point regarding discharge rate in the equivalent model says nothing about the required capacitance.
-One way to size the total decoupling capacitance is to consider the maximum amount of charge that needs to be delivered to the IC, how fast it should be delivered to the IC, and the size of the voltage fluctuation to be compensated.
+The simplest way to estimate the total decoupling capacitance is to consider the maximum amount of charge that needs to be delivered to the IC, how fast it should be delivered to the IC, and the size of the voltage fluctuation to be compensated.
 Since most loads are capacitive, you can relate the current that reaches the load to the rate at which the voltage of the signal changes from OFF to ON (or vice versa):

 Note that you could apply a similar technique to a purely resistive or inductive load.
 Let's look at a capacitive load on a digital IC with multiple switching outputs.

 Simple Example: A Digital IC With 12 Outputs